RWinterburn/PP1/read-me-docs/README.md

 worked on hero-text and positioned it into the middle of the page.

 working on styling footer to have text items go from left to right instead of a list

+managed to add my background image to the webpage I was using the wrong file path should have been ../ and not url() positioning is still a bit off so going to work on that